-It was historically used as a natural remedy for diarrhea and infection from Helicobacter pylori, a strain of bacteria that can cause stomach pain, nausea, and bloating (
+It was historically used as a natural remedy for diarrhea and infection from typhoid, a foodborne illness that causes nausea, vomiting, and diarrhea.

 It may relieve other stomach issues as well.

-Summary Green tea may help heal stomach ulcers and treat issues like diarrhea when consumed in moderation.
+Green tea may help heal stomach ulcers and treat issues like diarrhea when consumed in moderation

 Ginger tea is made by boiling ginger root in water.